innate2adaptive/tcRIP/README.md

 import sklearn as sk
 ```

 Now use the following code block to load the sequences and filter out the CDR3s that are in both classes.
-Note that this will load the data from the data records file (../blob/master/data_records).
+Note that this will load the data from the [data records file](../blob/master/data_records).
 Note that although the V and J genes are provided in separate lists they match to the sequences by index.
 ```python